 Note: I highly recommend you get your hands on some cheap magnifying glasses or something similar when attempting any of these methods.

-Can a CPU work with broken pins?
+Can a CPU work with a missing pin?

 A CPU may still work with bent pins.
-If you can straighten the pinout and reinsert it, there may be the hope of it working.
+If you can straighten the pin out and reinsert it, there may be the hope of it working.

-If a damaged CPU is ‘fixed’ and reinserted, it could work fine, but there’s also the risk that it could cause a short with the other pins, resulting in permanent damage to the CPU and motherboard.
+If a damaged CPU is ‘fixed’ and reinserted, it could work fine, but there’s also the risk that it could cause a short circuit with the other pins, resulting in permanent damage to the CPU and motherboard.